Caching Strategies for Framer Websites (2026)

 However, if cache headers are missing or incorrectly set, browsers may re-fetch assets unnecessarily, slowing down performance.
 Ensuring that caching is enabled for images, scripts, and style sheets will improve efficiency and provide better page speed insights for returning users.

-2.2 Customising Content Updates
+2.2 Customizing Content Updates

 A common issue with caching is that old content may still appear to users even after an update.
 If you frequently modify your site, cached files might prevent visitors from seeing the latest version immediately.